U-Shift/Transport-Demand-Modelling/4-ClusterAnalysis.md

 **3. Average linkage between groups**

-The distance between clusters is the average of the distances between observations in one cluster to all the members in the other cluster.
+The average linkage considers the distance between clusters to be the average of the distances between observations in one cluster to all the members in the other cluster.

 ``` r
 modela <- hclust(distance, "average")